 : Click on this icon to add the individual event to your Google calendar

-This lecture is co-sponsored by the Department of Religious Studies and the Joukowsky Institute for Archaeology and the Ancient World.
+Co-sponsored by Brown University's IBES, Haffenreffer Museum of Anthropology, and Joukowsky Institute for Archaeology and the Ancient World

-Tamara Chin, Associate Professor of Comparative Literature at Brown University, will be discussing her research in an informal talk titled, "Afterlife Economies: Archaeological and Literary Contexts of Money in Early China".
+Yongsong Huang is Professor of Earth, Environmental and Planetary Sciences at Brown University.
+He will present his research in an informal talk.
 Pizza and soda will be provided, or feel free to bring a lunch.

 For a full list of Archaeology Brown Bag talks, please visit http://blogs.brown.edu/archaeology/events/brown-bag-series/.

 The Archaeology of Egypt: State of the Field 2016 is a two-day workshop, focusing with the ways in which boundaries are being broken in Egyptian archaeology -- temporally, geographically, methodologically, and politically.
 This workshop is meant to highlight the ways in which the field is still struggling in each area, how it can improve, and why it needs to do so.

 Free and open to the public.
 No pre-registration required.